 You also have a number of operators, which allow you to combine different search terms for a boolean search.

 AND will combine two search terms.
 This means that empower will search for a document that contains both of the stated search terms.
 Take note that all operators are required to be typed in uppercase.

 OR will tell empower to search for documents that contain either of the search terms you have entered.

 The NOT operator specifies your search.
 This means that if you search for a term, you are able to exclude files that contain a term you enter after NOT.
 Thus, empower will display documents that only contain the first term, but not the second.

 With a plus symbol + you are able to search for two terms at once.
-The term directly after the “+” must be contained within the file, while the second term does not necessarily has to be in the file.
+The term directly after the “+” must be contained within the file, while the second term does not necessarily have to be in the file.
 Take note that you do not type a space between + and the search term.